The First Home Pregnancy Test Was Called

 The Role of hCG

 The key to all pregnancy tests is the detection of human chorionic gonadotropin (hCG).
-This hormone is produced by the cells that will eventually form the placenta, starting shortly after a fertilized egg implants in the uterus. hCG levels rise rapidly in the early weeks of pregnancy, making it a reliable marker for confirming conception.
+Consider this: this hormone is produced by the cells that will eventually form the placenta, starting shortly after a fertilized egg implants in the uterus.
+That's why hCG levels rise rapidly in the early weeks of pregnancy, making it a reliable marker for confirming conception.
 Early pregnancy tests, both clinical and home-based, were designed to detect the presence of hCG in urine or blood.

 Early Pregnancy Detection Methods